-They felt foreign against my own; like cool slugs trying to merge with my face.
+They felt foreign against my own, like cool slugs trying to merge with my face.
 He was moving his head in small circles in front of mine creating a bizarre sensation as he forced his hand into my hair.
-Utterly perplexed, it was a few un-enjoyable moments before I could bring my hands up to shove him away.
+Utterly perplexed, it was quite a few un-enjoyable moments before I could bring my hands up to shove him away.

 As I strode towards my front door I heard a car door slam and footsteps following me.
 Reaching for my phone, I didn't have time to do anything before a strong hand grabbed my upper arm and dragged me to face its owner.

 "You played me!"
 Stuart accused.
-Anger and mortification had morphed his usually hansom face into something quite grotesque; it reminded me of a hairy gargoyle.
+Anger and mortification had morphed his usually-hansom face into something quite grotesque; it reminded me of a hairy gargoyle.

-"I-I didn't I-" Trying to defend myself vocally wasn't working because I was so damned confused by his personality change so I did the only other thing a girl can do: I introduced my knee to his balls.
+"I-I didn't I-" Trying to defend myself vocally wasn't working because I was so damned confused by his personality change so I did the only other thing a girl can do: I introduced my knee to his crotch.

 "Hey FDR, you busy at the moment?"
 I forced a normal tone when my brother answered; Stuart began backing off.